13 Important Ecommerce Trends of 2025

 Chatbots

 Chatbots are a useful tool for brands and can be a big help in ecommerce.
-Not only does a chatbot allow you to connect with customers on a more personalized, individualized basis, but they also help reduce a lot of friction in a customer’s journey toward checkout and transaction confirmation.
+Not only can chatbots allow you to connect with customers on a more personalized, individualized basis, but they also help reduce a lot of friction in a customer’s journey toward checkout and transaction confirmation.

 Custom Packaging